yeswehack/ywh2bugtracker/README.md

 It automatically creates issues in your bug tracking system for all your program's report, and add to the concerned reports the link to the issue.

-To use it on your program, while maintaining the maximum security, the tool requires:
-- a specific right on the [YesWeHack platform][YesWeHack-Platform] allowing you to use the API, and a custom HTTP header to put in your configuration.
-  Both of them can be obtained by e-mailing us at support@yeswehack.com.
-- creation of a user with role "program consumer" on the desired program.
-  It is the credentials of this user that you must use in the configuration.

 ## Table of contents

 - [Features](#features)